 Mobile and online apps have provided an additional avenue of treatment for those suffering from anxiety, PTSD, sleep deprivation and other ailments related to mental health.
 Share the following app list with anyone you know who needs help.

-SAM: Self-help for Anxiety Management (iOS and Android)
+SAM: Self-help for Anxiety Management (iOS)

 Mental health is a massive issue, and there are many organizations working to make life better for those struggling with a mental illness.
 Here are a few: